The Message of Jesus transcends Empire.

 A Helpful Metaphor

-The Message of Jesus is captured in the phrase the Gospel of the Kingdom, a politically charged phrase used by none other than Caesar himself.
-Using this loaded phrase, Jesus confronted the dominant backdrop of His day, an all-pervasive Roman Empire fuelled by an inescapable framing narrative that usurped all under its corrupt power—even co-opting the Jewish religion in overt and covert ways.
+The Message of Jesus is captured in the phrase the Gospel of the Kingdom, a politically charged phrase used of none other than Caesar himself.
+In using this loaded phrase, Jesus confronted the dominant backdrop of His day, an all-pervasive Roman Empire fuelled by an inescapable framing narrative that usurped all under its corrupt power—even co-opting the Jewish religion in overt and covert ways.
 The Empire was very much like an all-powerful machine ravenously gobbling up everything in its wake.

 Jesus not only cast a transcendent vision of a way of life that superseded this societal machine, His teachings embedded in society effectively drained the Empire of the fuel it required to operate.
 Jesus had likened His Kingdom to yeast that leavens an entire loaf, and so it proved (Luke 13:20, 21).
 Through the decades, and indeed centuries, His followers contended for immediate change where possible but also demonstrated courage and vigilance where change was more gradual.
 Much of what’s good and durable about Western society stems from these Judeo-Christian values.
-(Not only is much progress still required, there are ideological forces at work attempting to dismantle the very values upon which further progress depends.)
+(Yes much progress is still required, but all the values necessary for a more humane society are available to us.)

 Since machines are the archetypal metaphor of our technological age, let’s build on this machine-speak to look under the hood at what constitutes a societal machine and to understand how its components interrelate.
 The goal is to discern how Empire manifests today and to tackle the framing narrative that enslaves today’s world.